 - Grains: Such as instant rice, quinoa, couscous, barley…

 - Beans and lentils: Note that these take a very long time to cook.
-Make sure you have a way to cook without power.
+See how to store beans for the long term.

 - Dried bean powders: This includes instant refried beans, hummus mix, and falafel mix.
 The brand Fantastic also makes a black bean mix and vegetarian chili mix.

 - Cereals: When unopened, most boxed cereal will last around 1 year past the expiration date.

 - Pasta: The expiration date of pasta is usually 1-2 years, but it is usually still safe to eat past the expiration date.
 Discard if there are signs of mold or it becomes slimy when cooked.